fukurosan/kiwicomponents/docs/tooltips.md

 ## Attributes

-The kiwi tooltip elements can be configured using standard HTML attributes.
+Tooltip elements can be configured using standard HTML attributes.
 The global attributes can also be used to create and configure tooltips.

-These following attributes are supported:
+The following attributes are supported:

 ### Global Attributes